Rundedal solar park in the Netherlands

 Clonfad solar farm

-Construction of Clonfad solar farm, located in Westmeath, began in 2023.
+Construction of Clonfad solar farm, located in Westmeath, was completed in 2025.
 The project will consist of over 300,000 solar panels and will have an approx output of 175 MW.

 Read more about this project